 We have a penchant for anything involving eggs for Pasquetta: eggs are a symbol of Easter all over the world, and not only because we eat chocolate ones.
 It’s likely that the pagan meaning associated with the egg, that of rebirth and new life, was borrowed by Christians to signify Christ’s own resurrection, making of the egg and its many culinary declensions synonym with Easter.

 Eggs are placed whole, shell included, as a decoration in casatiello, a filled bread typical of Neapolitan Easter; personally, I have fond memories of these little basket-like breads my grandma would bake for Easter Monday, with an egg in the middle, too.
 Eggs also appear whole inside the already mentioned torta pasqualina.
-Both casatiello and pasqualina are staples of Pasquetta’s picnic baskets: they’re usually made for Easter sunday, but earthy slices of them are consumed on Easter monday, too.
+Both casatiello and pasqualina are staples of Pasquetta’s spring picnic baskets: they’re usually made for Easter Sunday, but earthy slices of them are consumed on Easter Monday, too.